 When it was time to start the class, I just opened my computer, received a confirmation message, and then the call.
 The Lesson was carried out via a Video Call.

 Other than a sentence or two, the whole lesson was in Japanese.
 My Japanese level is pretty low, actually still below N5, so this was great practice.
 The beginning of the lesson, she double checked my Kanji reading skill, and we talked about how I usually learn Japanese and she corrected my grammar when there was an error.
 The teacher then sent me a link to a Japanese News website, which she had me read some sentences (don’t worry, there was hiragana, hiragana is usually written above Kanji) on the website.

 When there was grammar or words that I didn’t understand, the teacher was very patient and took the time to explain what the sentence meant, which helped me improve my reading skill and also understand new grammar and vocabulary.
 She seemed to be good at adjusting her Japanese difficulty level so that I could understand, as I usually can only understand about 40-60% of a conversation.

 The Lesson itself was only about 30 minutes, so if you wanted to, you could quite literally take the lesson on your hour lunch break at work.
 The lesson was very enjoyable, and a great experience.

-According to the teacher, Ms. Kitagawa, if I take a regular course, she will use TV news programs and newspapers and teach me vocabularies, grammars and Kanji because those stuffs really interested me!
+According to the teacher, Ms. Kitagawa, if I take a regular course, she will use TV news programs and newspapers and teach me vocabularies, grammars, and Kanji because those kinds of stuff really interested me!

 A Great Option For Busy People

 I took the class from the Guidable office, but you could take it anywhere, including parks, hotels, and, yes, at home.
-From the impression I got, you just tell them some times that you’re available, and they tell you which time works best for them.
+From the impression I got, you just tell them hours when you’re available, and they tell you which time works best for them.

 Since they offer a ￥500 Trial Lesson, I think it’s definitely worth a try!